alexellis/funker-dispatch/README.md

 * CaptainsIntent: [Docker captains counter](https://github.com/alexellis/captains-counter-funker)

-This function scrapes Docker's website and counts HTML elements to determine the number of Docker captains.
+This Node.js function scrapes Docker's website and counts HTML elements to determine the number of Docker captains.

+A Python version is also available: [dockercaptains-python-funker](https://github.com/alexellis/dockercaptains-python-funker)

 Usage:
 ======